KathpaliaChirag/IITD-Mtech-CSE--the-unfiltered-version/README.md

 roughly 24 students sat for placement.
 3 were still in phase 2 after main season - 1 HVA and 2 CSE 2-year. placement rate is high but not 100%. phase 2 is doable but it's more effort and stress.

+**a useful trend:** if your CG is above 8, historically most students have gotten placement sorted on day 1 or day 2 of the season. this has been consistent across past few batches. keep your CG up and placement stress reduces significantly.

 **package wise:**
 - M.Tech CSE: average ~37-38L, median ~34L
+- MINDS (AI): ~28L average
 - Ctech: ~20L
 - Cyber: ~25-26L average